idevelopment/timecontrol/readme.md

 ## Official Documentation

-Documentation for the framework can be found on the [Laravel website](http://laravel.com/docs).
+Documentation for the application can be found on the [Time control website](http://timecontrol.be).

 ## Contributing